all know that courage is a knightly virtue.

 Our words must

-be carefully articulated and profound in order to reflect a knightly
+be carefully articulated to reflect the profundity of Knighthood.

 Our cause must

 be just, and not some superficial cause du jour l that ends up hiding and propagating what is wrong.

 find the virtues and pageantry of chivalry attractive, but it all

 comes to naught if we fail to cultivate the courage to liberate